transistorsoft/flutter_background_fetch/help/INSTALL-ANDROID.md

     }

     dependencies {
-+        classpath 'com.android.tools.build:gradle:3.3.1' // Must use 3.3.1 or higher
++        classpath 'com.android.tools.build:gradle:3.3.1' // Must use 3.3.1 or higher.
+4.x is fine.
     }
 }